terrorizer1980/litmus/about.md

 The Puppet Litmus test tool helps to gain confidence in the changes you make to your code and infrastructure.

 It is maintained by the [IAC Team](https://puppetlabs.github.io/iac/) at [puppetlabs/puppet_litmus](https://github.com/puppetlabs/puppet_litmus).

+To contribute to this docs micro site, please check out its repository: [puppetlabs/litmus](https://github.com/puppetlabs/litmus).